- Disabling specific third-party software might make a difference if your Ethernet randomly disconnects on Windows 10.

 6. Disable the Windows firewall

-- Press the Windows keyboard key and S at the same time to open the search utility.
+- Press the Windows keyboard key and S simultaneously to open the search utility.

-- Then click Turn Windows Defender Firewall on or off on the left side of the applet that opens.
+- Then click Turn Windows Defender Firewall on or off on the left of the open applet.

 - Select both the Turn off Windows Defender Firewall options within Customize Settings.